whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/templates/samplesheets/README.md

 ## Example

-A worked example of a populated sample sheet can be found in:
+A worked example of a populated samplesheet can be found in:

 - `examples/klim2019_tdp43kd/example_samplesheet.csv`